 - SAKS INSTITUTE FOR MENTAL HEALTH LAW, POLICY, AND ETHICS

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA

-Barry Kaye teaches Negotiation Theory and Application at USC Gould.
+Barry Kaye teaches Corporate Governance, as well as Negotiation Theory and Application at the USC Gould School of Law.
+He has also supervised a course on Directed Research and has lectured at the USC Summer Law and English (SLE) program for LLM students.
 Prior to teaching at USC, Kaye taught in the business law department at UC Berkeley Law.
 Kaye’s entrepreneurial character and versatile skill set have allowed him to move between law and business and weave a unique private practice.
 His professional experience and expertise includes real estate, corporate formation and governance and finance.